RESPIRATORY DISORDERS – Cough

 Mechanism of cough

-complex interaction of nerve fibres.
+Normally, cough is an involuntary reflex, which is controlled by a complex interaction of nerve fibres.
 There are a lot of receptor sites situated in the nose, nasopharynx, larynx, auditory canal, trachea, pulmonary bronchus and pleura.
 They report about the excess mucous or foreign substance to the cough center which is located in the medulla of the brain for inducing cough.
 Receptors are sensitive to

 - Touch of inhaled foreign body

 - Excessive secretions or mucous in nose, throat, sinuses and lungs